SatoshiPortal/lwk-dart/docs/structure.md

 - codegen + binary

 After writing the interface in rust, we run codegen, which will produce generated code in both rust and dart (which should not be manually edited).
 We also run `make` (with flags for specific architectures) to compile the libraryto a c binary, which will be called from dart.
-As a contributer, only run `make test`.
+As a contributer, only run `make unit-test`.
 The maintainer of the repository must build the main binaries and upload them to github releases.

 - dart class